London Borough of Tower Hamlets: Demographics

 This decline began to reverse with the establishment of the London Docklands Development Corporation bringing new industries and housing to the brownfield sites along the river.
 Also contributing was new immigration from Asia beginning in the 1970s.
 According to the 2001 UK Census the population of the borough is approximately 196,106.
 According to the ONS estimate, the population is 237,900, as of 2010.

 Crime in the borough increased by 3.5% from 2009 to 2010, according to figures from the Metropolitan Police, having decreased by 24% between 2003/04 and 2007/08.

 Tower Hamlets has one of the smallest White British populations of any local authority in the United Kingdom.
 No ethnic group forms a majority of the population; a plurality of residents are white (45%), a little over two thirds of whom are White British.
 32% of residents are Bangladeshi, which is the largest ethnic minority group in the borough, with Asians as a whole forming 41% of the population.
-A small proportion are of Black African and Caribbean descent (7%), with Somalis representing the second-largest minority ethnic group.
+A smaller proportion are of Black African and Caribbean descent (7%), with Somalis representing the second-largest minority ethnic group.
 Those of mixed ethnic backgrounds form 4%, while other ethnic groups form 2%.
 The White British proportion was recorded as 31.2% in the 2011 UK Census, a decrease from 42.9% in 2001.

 In 2018, Tower Hamlets had the lowest life expectancy and the highest rate of heart disease of all London boroughs, along with Newham.

 The 2021 census found that the borough has one of the lowest proportions of population over the age of 65 or older in England and Wales, at 5.6%.